Find Senior Living in Delaware

 Search 77 senior living options

-See full list of all 77 licensed assisted living facilities in Delaware for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Delaware.
-If you or your loved one are trying to locate a facility in any part of Delaware with loving and caring staff who will assist with daily living activities such as bathing, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Delaware that is near you.
+See full list of all 77 licensed assisted living communities in Delaware for 2019.
+Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Delaware.
+If you or your loved one are looking for a facility in any part of Delaware with kind and loving staff who will help with daily living activities such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Delaware that is nearby.

 Cost and Amenities for Assisted Living in Delaware

 Delaware is a tiny state by it packs an expensive punch when it comes to assisted living facilities.
 At $64,200 per year on average, facilities here cost over $5,000 per month.
 This is the base-rate for most places not including Alzheimer's and other memory care.
 With memory care, it’s $1,070 additional to the base rate.
 That’s due to extra specialized staffing and securing the premises for flight risk.

 Excluding closets and other alcoves, each private bedroom serving one resident will need 100 square feet.
 Each shared room requires 80 square feet.
 Kitchen with meal preparation and storage facilities are required and each room built for ease of movement from space to space.
 Bathing access with full bath must be either within the individual room or readily accessible.
 The licensing for assisted living is overseen by the Delaware Department of Health and Social Services.

 Payment Options for Delaware Assisted Living